Kelly Church

 Kelly Jean Church (Match-e-benash-she-wish Potawatomi/Odawa/Ojibwe) is a black ash basket maker, Woodlands style painter, birchbark biter, and educator.
+She lives in Michigan.

 Background

-Kelly Church, a fifth-generation basket maker, was born in 1967.
+Kelly Jean Church, a fifth-generation basket maker, was born in 1967.
 She grew up in southwestern Michigan.
 Her mother is of English and Irish heritage, and her father is of Potawatomi, Odawa, and Ojibwe heritage.
 Church studied the Odawa language from her paternal grandmother and learned black ash basketry from her father, Bill Church, and cousin, John Pigeon.
 She, in turn, has taught her daughter, Cherish Parrish (Gun Lake Band Potawatomi).

 Church has completed an AFA degree at the Institute of American Indian Studies and a BFA degree at the University of Michigan.

 Artwork

 Basketry

 Along with her family, Church harvests her own trees in swampy areas of rural Michigan.
 Preparing the materials takes far longer than the weaving.
 She removes the bark from the felled log and then splits apart the growth rings into finer and finer splints for basketry.
 The splints are dyed and soaked before weaving.

-Church's baskets range from the utilitarian fishing creels, market baskets, and bark baskets to rectangular wedding baskets and whimsical strawberry baskets.
+Church's baskets range from utilitarian fishing creels, market baskets, and bark baskets to rectangular wedding baskets and whimsical strawberry baskets.
 She also creates experimental baskets with her own designs that incorporate materials such as copper, photographs, and plastic window blinds – the latter a warning of what the future might look like without black ash trees.
 Her work reflects on the potential extinction of the black ash due to the infestation of the emerald ash borer, which is estimated to kill 99 percent of the ash trees in the United States.